mosip/documentation/docs/administration.md

 * The admin portal allows an admin to view the list of all the machines available in the jurisdiction of his/her administrative zone.
 * The system does not fetch the details of decommissioned machines but only shows the active and inactive machines.
-* Admin portal UI shows the list of machines in only the country configured primary language.

  **Create Machines**